Monks Investment Trust PLC Acquires Own Shares for Treasury - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-Monks Investment Trust Shs GBP ( (GB:MNKS) ) has issued an update.
+Monks Investment Trust Shs GBP ( (GB:MNKS) ) has shared an update.

-Monks Investment Trust PLC, managed by Baillie Gifford & Co Limited, announced the purchase of 140,000 of its own ordinary shares at a price of 1,519.98 pence per share, which will be held in treasury.
-This transaction affects the total number of shares in issue, with 169,276,530 shares remaining after accounting for those held in treasury, and it may influence shareholders’ calculations regarding their interests under the FCA’s Disclosure Guidance and Transparency Rules.
+Monks Investment Trust PLC, managed by Baillie Gifford & Co Limited, has announced the purchase of 190,000 of its own ordinary shares at a price of 1,534.83p each, which will be held in treasury.
+This transaction adjusts the total shares in issue to 169,086,530, a figure that shareholders can use to determine their interest in the company under FCA’s rules.

 Spark’s Take on GB:MNKS Stock